Revocable Anonymous Credentials from Attribute-Based Encryption: Conclusion

 \section{Conclusion}

-Combining Ciphertext Policy Attribute-Based Encryption (CP-ABE) and accumulators we build a revocable credential management framework; we further achieve anonymity by applying a simple transformation to the resulting schema.
-To the best of our knowledge, our work is the first one combining rich policy expressiveness (from ABE), efficient revocation (from accumulator) and anonymous proof of predicates over attributes into a single framework.
+Combining Ciphertext Policy Attribute-Based Encryption (CP-ABE) and accumulators we build a revocable credential management framework supporting anonymous proof of predicates over attributes; we further achieve anonymity by applying a simple transformation to the resulting schema.
+To the best of our knowledge, our work is the first one efficiently combining rich policy expressiveness (from ABE), revocation (from accumulator) and anonymous proof of predicates over attributes into a single framework.